thorehusfeldt/algdes-labs/word-ladders/data/README.md

 tells you that there is a shortest path of lenght 1 from “other” to “their”.
 There is no path at all from “there” to “other”.

+To run through all test cases, you can edit the file scriptExample.sh by changing the execution command.